ministryofjustice/hmpps-integration-events/README.md

 A Kotlin Spring boot application which triggers SNS notifications by processing upstream MoJ domain events which are related to the information served by the [hmpps-integration-api](https://github.com/ministryofjustice/hmpps-integration-api).
 This allows the clients of our API to be notified when a change occurs to a domain that is of interest to them.

+### How it works

+At a high level, this service
+- listens for HMPPS Domain Events,
+- transforms them into HMPPS Integration Events,
+- puts the Integration Event on the Integration Event Topic,
+- consumer queues subscribe to this event.

+This project has three asynchronous processes:

+#### 1. Update filter policies - Every hour

+Consumers who want to receive Integration Events, [will have had an SQS queue and subscriber set up to the Integration Events Topic](https://github.com/ministryofjustice/hmpps-integration-api/blob/main/docs/guides/setting-up-a-new-consumer.md#create-new-consumer-subscriber-queue-for-events).
+The events that are received by a consumer are put onto the queue from the Integration Event Topic.

+To restrict the events that they receive, the filter policy for each queue is updated every hour.
+To do this, we
+- call the Integration API's config method to receive the updated consumer configurations,
+- update the SNS subscription filter policy to only allow the events that correspond to endpoints they have access to

+#### 2. Listen for HMPPS Domain Events

+Test

+#### 3. Send HMPPS Integration Events - Every 10 seconds

+Test

 ### Technologies

 - [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide) - Ministry of